 McHenry is a medium-sized city located in the state of Illinois.
 With a population of 26,911 people and three constituent neighborhoods, McHenry is the 82nd largest community in Illinois.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, McHenry is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, McHenry isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in McHenry are a mix of both white- and blue-collar jobs.
 Overall, McHenry is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in McHenry who work in office and administrative support (15.65%), sales jobs (11.35%), and management occupations (8.97%).

 The per capita income in McHenry in 2010 was $31,822, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $127,288 for a family of four.
 However, McHenry contains both very wealthy and poor people as well.